Flowers Bread

 By |

-Flowers Bread Route For Sale – Colorado Springs, Colorado
+Flowers Bread Route For Sale – Surprise, Arizona

-Flowers Bread Route distributorship for sale in the Colorado Springs, Colorado region for $175,000!
-Company related financing available with an estimated $99,500 down.
+Flowers Bread Route distributorship for sale in the Surprise, Wickenburg, Arizona region for $171,000!
+Company related financing available with an estimated $73,000 down.
 In addition, a 10% cash reserve of the selling price will be required.
-This route currently has an estimated $686,664 per year in sales and nets $109,774!
+This route is currently grossing an estimated $680,631 per year in sales and nets $108,056!
 Distributorship and “protected territory” are purchased through current independent distributor and contracted through Flowers Baking Co.
-Flowers currently distributes its well-known brands of Nature’s Own, Sunbeam, Cobblestone Bread, Butterkrust, Dave’s Killer Bread, and much more!
-This route has 9 accounts and delivers to grocery stores, restaurants, and variety stores.
+Flowers currently distributes its well-known brands of Nature’s Own, Cobblestone Bread, Dave’s Killer Bread, and much more!
+This route has 15 accounts and delivers to popular grocery stores and variety stores.
 Turnkey business backed by a publicly traded company on the NYSE!
+Route is located in a rapidly growing area.
 For a video presentation of this listing GO HERE.

 Frequently Asked Questions: